Webcams require a kernel driver and if available files like /dev/video0

 mplayer tv:// -tv driver=v4l2:width=352:height=288:device=/dev/video0 -vf screenshot

-cheese a gui tool from gnome (has a lot of dependency with gnome libraries)
+cheese a gui tool from gnome

 xawtv -c /dev/video0 is the classic video application but more dedicated for TV cards.